 Humans all over the world are feeling the effects of the huge increase in CO2, which is causing stronger storms, droughts, sea level rises, and the spread of tropical animals like mosquitoes that carry diseases (e.g., the Zika virus).
 But where do we go from here?
 How can we prevent disastrous increases in CO2?

 The answers to these questions, dear readers, are up to you!
 That’s right, you DO have the power to help curb the amount of CO2 in our atmosphere in coming decades so that future generations can enjoy our beautiful Earth for years to come.
 First and foremost, you must get out and vote for representatives that are committed to fighting climate change and curbing emissions.
+Pressure your elected officials at all levels of government by sending emails, calling, and writing letters.
 Second, start small to begin shrinking your own carbon footprint, or how much CO2 you emit: recycle, ride a bike when you can, take public transportation, plant trees and flowers, and reduce the amount of meat in your diet.

 Here is a list of great websites with information on how to curb your own emissions and waste: